Golf Tutorials

 It Accurately Values Distance

 For decades, golf wisdom preached "drive for show, putt for dough."
 SG: Off the Tee has completely debunked this.
 Data shows without compromise that distance is a massive advantage.
 Our examples clearly illustrate why that buddy who bombed his drive 40 yards past you - even if he was in the first cut of rough - was in a far better position.
-Hitting a 5 wood vs. wedge to the green is completely different propositions.
+Hitting a 5 wood vs. wedge to the green are completely different propositions.

 It Reveals Your True Weaknesses and Your Real Strengths